NationalLibraryOfNorway/warehouse-logistics-service/README.md

 Regardless of what method you used to run the Hermes WLS, it has other services and applications that it depends on.
 To run these, use the provided [Docker Compose file](docker/compose.yaml "Link to project's Docker compose file").
+The compose stack can be run with either `docker compose` or `nerdctl compose`.
 This will spin up the following services:

 - MongoDB: database for the application